better-internet/radworks-docs/docs/understanding-radicle/glossary.md

 "nickname" for someone's [Peer ID](#peer-id).
 This will be possible to change in the future.

-## fork
+## follow
-Forking a project in Radicle clones a working copy to your machine and publishes it as a project to the network.
+Following a [project][pr] replicates it to your machine.
+This allows the follower to subscribe to updates from the project's [maintainer(s)][ma] or other remotes.
+It is also a way to signal interest in the project or peer by further replicating the data across their network, making it available to other people on the network.
+See [Tracking][hiw-tr].

 ## git
 A free and open source distributed version control system.